alifar76/NegBinSig-Test/README.md

 4) **ZINB qval**: q-value of the estimated ZINB Coeff

 5) **NB_Coeff**: Indicates the exponentiated regression coefficient for the regular negative binomial model.
 To elaborate more, in our example dataset, OTU_26 has a NB_Coeff value of 1.685675928.
 This means that the abundance of OTU_26 is 1.685675928 times higher in the Neither group of treatment compared to the Both group of treatment.
-To find out which group is the base group, we look at the column called **Both_minus_Neither_mean**.
-In our example dataset, the **Both_minus_Neither_mean** column has the value of -2324.903642.
+To find out which group is the base group, we look at the column called **Both_minus_Neither_mean** for our example dataset.
+(The name of this group will change from mapping file to mapping file as explained later in detail) In our example dataset, the **Both_minus_Neither_mean** column has the value of -2324.903642.
 This suggests that the mean OTU_26 is higher in Neither group when compared to Both group.

 6) **NB_pval**: p-value of the estimated NB_Coeff